LokiResearch/three-mesh-halfedge/README.md

 //  Get the front faces
 const array = [];
 for (const face of struct.faces) {
-	// /!\ Danger: vertices position are in geometry local system if (face.isFront(localCameraPos)) {
+	// /!\ Attention: position is considered in geometry local system if (face.isFront(localCameraPos)) {
 		array.push(face);
 	}